-Also it is important to choose a dog that matches your home situation.
+It’s also important to choose a dog that matches your home situation.
 For example, it would not be good to have a dog that prefers to stay outdoors while you live in an apartment.

 If you live in an apartment, make sure your dog is unable to fall out of windows or beams in a balcony.
-Dogs are very curious, which may at times, expose them to dangers.
+Dogs are very curious, which may at times expose them to dangers.
 Mitigating the risks is called “dog proofing your home”, similar to what someone might do for young children.

-Signs that a Dog is exposed to High Temperatures
+Signs that a Dog is Exposed to High Temperatures

 What’s the Ideal Kennel size?

-The smallest kennels measure about 16” tall by 17” long and 12” wide.
-A small kennel is ideal for the small dog breeds such as the Chihuahua and the Boston Terrier.
+The smallest kennels are about 17”L x 12”W x 16”T..
+A small kennel is ideal for the small dog breeds like Chihuahuas and the Boston Terriers.

-Most medium-sized dogs will fit in a 19.5” tall by 23” long and 16” wide kennel.
-Some of the medium-sized dogs include the American Pit Bull Terrier, Dachshund, Basenji, American Staffordshire Terrier, and the American Water Spaniel.
+Most medium-sized dogs will fit in a 23”L x 16”W x 19.5”T kennel.
+Some of the medium-sized dogs are American Pit Bull Terriers, Dachshunds, Basenjis, American Staffordshire Terriers, and the American Water Spaniel.

-If you have a large dog breed, then you will want a kennel at least 28” tall by 36” long and 24” wide.
-The American Bulldog and the Boxer are examples of large dog breeds.
+If you have a large dog breed, then you will want a kennel at least 36”L x 24”W x 28”T. The American Bulldog and the Boxer are examples of large dog breeds.
 There are even larger kennels available for some bigger dogs.

 My Dog Doesn’t Sleep in the Kennel, What Do I Do?

 You may simply not have the space for such a large item.
 In this case a doggy bed may be a better option.
-A doggy bed still gives the dog a space that is theirs, even if they will sleep on your bed.
+A doggy bed still gives your dog a space that is theirs, even if they will sleep on your bed.
 This can be very comforting for dogs to have a space of their own if they become nervous or afraid.